troclaux/notes/networking.md

 > IPv4 bytes * 2² bytes => IPv6
 > 32 bits * 2² = 128 bits

+- subnet mask: 32-bit number used in IP networking to divide IP addresses into two parts:
+  - network portion: identifies the specific network
+  - host portion: identifies the specific device (host) on that network
+  - example: for the ip address `192.168.1.10` with the subnet mask `255.255.255.0`:
+    - subnet mask (binary): `11111111.11111111.11111111.00000000`
+    - first 24 bits (`255.255.255`) are the network part
+    - last 8 bits (`0`) are the host part

 - CIDR (Classless Inter-Domain Routing) notation: compact way to represent IP ranges (e.g. `192.168.1.0/24`)
   - `192.168.1.0/24` has two parts
     - network address or starting IP (`192.168.1.0`): identifies the subnet or block of IPs